Missile kills 30 evacuees at busy Ukrainian train station

 “They started destroying the houses and everything” in Pavlo-Marianovka, he said.
 “Then the tanks appeared from the forest.
 We thought that in the morning there would be shelling again, so I decided to leave.”

-The International Organization for Migration estimates more than 12 million people are stranded in areas of Ukraine under attack.

-The United Nations' humanitarian chief told The Associated Press on Thursday that he's "not optimistic" about securing a cease-fire after meeting with officials in Kyiv and in Moscow this week, given the lack of trust between the sides.
+The United Nations' humanitarian chief told The Associated Press he was "not optimistic" about securing a cease-fire after meeting with officials in Kyiv and in Moscow this week, given the lack of trust between the sides.
 He spoke hours after Russian Foreign Minister Sergey Lavrov accused Ukraine of backtracking on proposals it had made over Crimea and Ukraine's military status.

 Part of that, Heger says is "to offer options for transporting grains, including wheat."
 Ukraine is a major world wheat supplier and Russia's war on Ukraine is creating shortages, notably in the Middle East.

-Western nations have stepped up sanctions, and the Group of Seven major world powers warned that they will keep adding measures until Russian troops leave Ukraine.
+Western nations have stepped up sanctions against Russia following the alleged atrocities found on the outskirts of Kyiv.
+A day after the United States imposed sanctions on President Vladimir Putin's two adult daughters, the European Union and Britain followed suit Friday.

-The U.S. Congress voted Thursday to suspend normal trade relations with Russia and ban the importation of its oil, while the EU approved other new steps, including an embargo on coal imports.
+The U.S. Congress voted to suspend normal trade relations with Russia and ban the importation of its oil, while the EU approved an embargo on coal imports.
 The U.N.
 General Assembly, meanwhile, voted to suspend Russia from the world organization's leading human rights body.

 U.S. President Joe Biden said the U.N. vote demonstrated how “Putin’s war has made Russia an international pariah.”
 He called the images coming from Bucha “horrifying.”